ursho2552/bern3d_tools/bayesian_optimization/README.md

 # Define data for comparison
 ## Path to the validation data
 validation_data_path: "/storage/research/climate_climtip/my_username/data/"
-## Results directory of optimizer (in case these should not be stored in the work directory)
-output_dir_optimizer: "/storage/scratch/users/my_username/Bayesian_optimizer_test/bayesian_optimization/"

 # The number of iterations to run the Bayesian optimization algorithm
 max_iterations: 3